codepoet80/webos-mywatch/README.md

 - 1.0.1 - Initial experimental release, re-factoring capabilities into seperate models, and implementing error handling and re-try logic.
 - 1.0.2 - App preferences are populated dynamically from a single source.
 Eventually this could come from a file.
 Improvements to .patch file.
 - 1.0.3 - App preferences are now filtered by whether or not the supported app is installed.
 Building with same ID as mWatch for compatibility.
+- 1.0.4 - Don't grab focus if already running and a notification comes in.